Deepti1206/Banking_Transaction_Management_RDBMS_SQL/README.md

 ## Business Understanding

 - Financial transactions are the lifeblood of fintech companies.
 Whether it's processing payments, executing trades, or managing loans, these actions need to be executed with the utmost precision.
-RDBMS are the guardians of these transactions, armed with the power of ACID compliance (Atomicity, Consistency, Isolation, Durability).
+RDBMS are the guardians of these transactions.
 They ensure that a financial transaction, once initiated, is completed successfully and reliably, and that the data remains consistent throughout the process.
-- In a world where every dollar counts, RDBMS provides the rock-solid foundation upon which fintech companies build their operations, making sure your financial actions are executed without a glitch.

 <p align="center">
   <img src="https://github.com/Deepti1206/Banking_Transaction_Management_RDBMS_SQL/blob/main/Images/rdbms_image.jpg" width="500" height="300" />